Jean-Charles Pichegru

-Jean-Charles Pichegru (/fr/; 16 February 1761 – 5 April 1804) was a French general of the Revolutionary Wars.
-Under his command, French troops overran Belgium and the Netherlands before fighting on the Rhine front.
-His royalist positions led to his loss of power and imprisonment in Cayenne, French Guiana, during the Coup of 18 Fructidor in 1797.
-After escaping into exile in London and joining the staff of Alexander Korsakov, he returned to France and planned the Pichegru Conspiracy to remove Napoleon from power, which led to his arrest and death.
-Despite his defection, his surname is one of the names inscribed under the Arc de Triomphe, on Column 3.
+Divisional-General Jean-Charles Pichegru (/fr/; 16 February 1761 – 5 April 1804) was a French Army officer who served in the French Revolutionary Wars.
+Under his command, French troops overran the Austrian Netherlands and Dutch Republic in the Flanders campaign before fighting on the Rhine front.
+Pichegru's Royalist views subsequently led to his fall from grace and imprisonment in Cayenne following the Coup of 18 Fructidor in 1797.
+After escaping into exile in London and joining the staff of Alexander Korsakov, he returned to France and planned the Pichegru Conspiracy to remove Napoleon from power, which led to his arrest and suicide.
+Despite Pichegru's defection, his surname is one of the names inscribed on the Arc de Triomphe.

 Early life and career

 Pichegru was born in a peasant family at Arbois (or, according to Charles Nodier, at Les Planches-près-Arbois, near Lons-le-Saulnier), in the then Franche-Comté (now in the Jura department of France).
 The friars of Arbois were entrusted with his education, and sent him to the military school of Brienne-le-Château.
 There, he taught mathematics, and among his pupils was the young Napoleon Bonaparte.
 In 1783, he entered the 1st regiment of artillery, where he rapidly rose to the rank of adjutant-second lieutenant, and briefly served in the American Revolutionary War.

 When the Revolution erupted in 1789, he became leader of the Jacobin Club in Besançon, and, when a regiment of volunteers of the department of the Gard marched through the city, he was elected lieutenant colonel.